 Carbon management in the LED scenario

 Stringent mitigation scenarios are typically characterized by large volumes of residual flows of CO2 which require management, in particular flows of captured CO2 which need to be transported and stored for carbon capture and storage (CCS) and bioenergy with CCS (BECCS) (Figure SI-6-3).
-The LED scenario eliminates the deployment of CCS and BECCS, and reduces the volume of CO2 that is still produced in 2050 by roughly a factor 4 compared to traditional 1.5°C-consistent scenarios (Figure SI-6-3, panel a).
+The LED scenario eliminates the deployment of CCS and BECCS and reduces the volume of CO2 that is still produced in 2050 by roughly a factor 4 compared to traditional 1.5°C-consistent scenarios (Figure SI-6-3, panel a).
 This leads to significantly lower risks of carbon leakage and lower exposure to future innovation or deployment failure for these largely unproven technologies.